 La Cruz de Bobadilla towered above the crater on the northern rim.
 The cross was erected by the Spanish, who along with the indigenous feared the volcano and its frequent eruptions in the 16th Century, to eradicate the Devil from the “Boca del Infierno” (the mouth of hell).
 We followed a path that took us by the lovely cross to another viewpoint of the crater as we enjoyed the sun set.

-The short didn’t stop there.
+The hike didn’t stop there.
 We returned along the same path and then climbed a steep path of scree to a higher peak for a panoramic view of the park and beyond.
 We were able to see additional calderas, the Apoyo Lagoon, as well as the twinkling of lights from scattered towns.

 Our adventure continued as we were guided to a cave under the night sky.
 The Tzinaconostoc Cave is home hundreds of bats who leave its opening in mass exodus at night.
 Armed with flash lights, we aimed the light into the cave to watch the bats fly around.

 Not too far from the Tzinaconostoc Cave, is an underground tunnel created by lava streams.
 It was enormous and while donning our hardhats, it was so cool to walk from cavern to cavern which changed sizes due to lava bubbles.
 Stalactites were just starting to form, thus the lava tube was very young.